 Painting the exposed wood on the inside of the coop acts in much the same way as contact paper.
 Cleaning is easier and it makes the wood less attractive to burrowing insects.
 Just be sure to use non-toxic, low-VOC paint.
 Chalk or milk paint are both good choices.
 Choosing a light color will help brighten up the inside of the coop, especially during winter.

 Chickens are extremely susceptible to heat exhaustion, so keeping an eye on the coop’s temperature is important.
-Why not hang a large decorative thermometer to help you track the temperature?
+Why not hang a large decorative thermometer to help you track the temperature and add to your chicken coop décor?
 It can be as big and elaborate as you would like—the chickens won’t mind.

 Hang a mirror on the wall of the coop during winter to keep hens from getting bored when they can’t be outside as much.
 They will enjoy watching themselves in the reflection.
 A word of warning if you have a rooster: If he catches sight of another handsome fellow in the coop, he might be tempted to fight him, so be aware of that potential for a broken mirror.
 You might want to save mirrors for hen-only coops.